From Rats in Cages to Primates in Paradise — The Scientific Story of Stress in Society

 Life in the 21st century is full of both.
 On the learned helplessness side, there have been an estimated 45,000 suicides per year since 2000, with a sharp rise since 2007, that can all be attributed to the stresses surrounding the economic insecurities of unemployment and underemployment.
 The U.S. is even confounding the world, with a mysterious and dramatic rise in mortality rates among middle-aged white men and women, who all appear to be drinking and overdosing themselves to death.

-On the displacement aggression side, we see bullying of traditionally marginalized groups and a global and marked increase of anti-immigrant sentiment which has already led directly to Brexit and discussion of building giant border walls.
-We also see a rise in authoritarianism, which is fundamentally a cry for more control and predictability.
+On the displacement aggression side, we see bullying of traditionally marginalized groups and a global and marked increase of anti-immigrant sentiment which has already led directly to the election of Donald Trump and as a result, cries for border walls and travel bans.
+We are seeing a rise in authoritarianism, which is fundamentally a cry for more control and predictability.

 A society full of unhealthy people getting sick more than they otherwise would be, saddled with difficulties learning and remembering, suffering from weakened judgment and short-term survival thinking, and violently turning on each other as a means of coping is not a recipe for success.
 It’s a recipe for disaster, especially faced with species-endangering challenges like climate change that demand long-term thinking.
 But there is hope, and that hope springs from the same well as our problems.